 Don’t be too hard on yourself if you blow up from time to time; It’s natural to an extent.
 But do look for reasons why you acted in a way that you now regret and learn how to offer a sincere apology.
 The ability to realize and admit fault is an invaluable trait and one of the many tools you’ll need while balancing elder care with other relationships.

-If stress, depression or anxiety are the cause of your behavior, or these mood swings become more pronounced and frequent, then it’s time to seek out help.
+If stress, depression, anxiety or any mix of these is the cause of your behavior, or these mood swings become more pronounced and frequent, then it’s time to seek out help.
 Attending a caregiver support group and/or seeking professional counseling can be extremely beneficial.
 If there are no family members who can or will help to provide financial or hands-on care, then in-home care, adult day care or assisted living may be necessary.

-It is one thing to snap at a good friend or even a “deserving” sibling on occasion, but it is quite another if you are letting stress turn you into a bitter mutation of your former self.
+It's one thing to snap at a good friend or even a “deserving” sibling on occasion, but allowing stress to embitter you is quite another.
 Resentment and excessive pressure can quickly develop into caregiver burnout, which is detrimental to your physical and mental health and that of the person you are caring for.